5.3.4 Reduction of debts when other debts paid back

-The Registrar can reduce child support debts or carer debts owed by 1 person in a child support case where that person would otherwise be entitled to be paid debt repayment amounts that were owed to them under a separate case.
+The Registrar can reduce child support debts or carer debts owed by one person in a child support case where that person would otherwise be entitled to be paid debt repayment amounts that were owed to them under a separate case.

 CSRC Act section 69B(3), section 71AB, section 76